Natural Art: The Photography of Brad Hill

 Behind the Camera

-Nikon Z 9 paired with Z Nikkor 400mm f2.8S.
+Nikon Z9 paired with Z Nikkor 400mm f2.8S @ 560mm (built-in 1.4x TC engaged).
 Hand-held from a floating Zodiac inflatable boat.
 VR on in Sport mode.
-Single-point AF area mode.
+3D-tracking AF area mode with subject detection set to "Animal" mode.

 At the Computer

-Subsequent adjustments to the adjusted linear DNG file (exported from PhotoLab) and conversion to 16-bit TIFF file (and JPEG files for web use) - including all global and selective adjustments - made using Phase One's Capture One Pro 23 (build 16.4.6).
-In the case of this image there were no global adjustments made.
+Subsequent adjustments to the adjusted linear DNG file (exported from PhotoLab) and conversion to 16-bit TIFF file (and JPEG files for web use) - including all global and selective adjustments - made using Phase One's Capture One Pro (build 16.4.6).
+In the case of this image the only global adjustments were an overall contrast tweak (using the Levels tool) and a slight reduction in highlights.
 Selective local adjustments performed using Capture One Pro's layers and masking tools.
-In this case numerous small adjustments and minor tweaks were made on 5 separate layers, with most of the tweaks being associated with "exposure balancing" and contrast adjustments (such as adjustments to clarity, highlights, shadows, etc.).
-The colour of the dark fur of the otter was adjusted using a selective adjustment to the blue channel (curves adjustment).
+In this case numerous small adjustments and minor tweaks were made on 3 separate layers, with most of the tweaks being associated with "exposure balancing" and contrast adjustments (such as adjustments to clarity, highlights, shadows, etc.).

 Photoshop modifications included insertion of the watermark and/or text.